gantian127/soilgrids/docs/source/index.rst

 * **response_crs**: the coordinate system code for the GeoTiff file of the downloaded data.
 If response_crs is not specified by the user, its value will be the same as the crs value.

+* **local_file**: indicate whether to make it priority to get the data by loading a local file that matches with the output file path.
+Default value is set as False, which means the function will directly download the data from SoilGrids system.
+If value is set as True, the function will first try to open a local file that matches with the output file path.
+And if the local file doesn't exist, it will then download data from SoilGrids.

 .. links: